10 Free Tips for Improving Time Management

 Get some of your time back with these simple strategies.

-And because we’re all so busy -- and because we're all struggling to find that ideal work-life balance -- time management is one of the most important skills to have and one of the hardest to master and implement.
-With that in mind, we'll make this quick.
+Busy.
+Everybody’s busy.
+And because we’re all so busy with our family and jobs, time management is one of the most important skills to have and one of the hardest to master and implement.

 “If something is important enough to consider doing, put it on your calendar,” says Joe Tirio of Monarch Senior Care.
 “That’s the only way you can really know if you will ever have time to do it.”

 Now that you’ve got your tasks written down, you need to stick to your calendar.
 And schedule new engagements accordingly.
 “Know that if you are doing something other than what is on your calendar right now, you need to either delete an item… or postpone it to another time,” says Tirio.

 You have to be realistic.
 You’ll need a break in your day, mentally and physically.
 “Write it down in the calendar and make that regular ‘sacred space’ for time for self-care,” says Nora Misiolek, of Misiolek & Associates Executive and Business Coaching.

 When you’re assessing your objectives for the day, Dr. Simon Rego, director of psychology training at Montefiore Medical Center/Albert Einstein College of Medicine in New York, suggests making sure the tasks on your to-do list are specific, measurable, attainable, rewarding and time-limited – or “SMART.”

 Momtrepreneur/blogger Michelle Morton and Sierra Greenman, of wintheroom.com, have found starting their days at least a half-hour earlier had its advantages.

 “This gives me time to get ready for the day and unwind a bit before starting on work,” says Greenman.
 And if you get going early, you might finish early “and you won’t be stressed and frazzled,” adds Morton.

 - Protect Your Time